 SECTION 810.
 Nepotism.

-The Council shall not appoint to a salaried position under the City government any person who is a relative by blood or marriage within the second degree of any one or more of the members of such Council nor shall any department head or other officer having appointive power appoint any relative of his within such degree to any such position.
+The Council shall not appoint to a salaried position under the City government any person who is a relative by blood or marriage within the second degree of any one or more of the members of such Council nor shall any department head or other officer having appointive power appoint any relative within such degree to any such position.

 SECTION 811.
 Discrimination.